Search and Hit Enter

 An aerial view of four plates of FODMAP friendly vegan bolognese on dark blue ceramic plates against a dark blue steel backdrop

-9. Spring onion dip
+9. Low FODMAP spring onion dip

 A lactose free FODMAP friendly dip that is packed with that classic spring onion flavour we all know and love.